Miss B Jessiman - Biology and Curricular Leader

 Mrs L Buckley - Technician Assistant

-- Higher - Thursday afterschool (Miss Jessiman and Mr Bacon)
+- Higher - Wednesday lunchtime and Thursday afterschool (Miss Jessiman)

 - Every second Wednesday afterschool (Miss Brown - see notice on door for which weeks)

-- National 5 - Monday afterschool (Mr Richardson and Mrs Saunders)
+- National 5 - Tuesday afterschool (Mr Richardson)

 The Sciences have a pivotal role in equipping learners with the skills they need to succeed and flourish in this new world of scientific opportunity, and to further enhance Scotland’s reputation as a global science leader.